CouchPotato/CouchPotatoV1/README.md

 ## Dependencies

-To run MM you will need Python, Pylons and SQLAlchemy.
+To run MM you will need Python.

 ## Installation and Setup